isxaker/net_publish/README.md

 However, if you examine the detailed ``MsBuild`` output for the command above, you will notice that ``Restore`` and ``CoreCompile`` targets are called 3 times - one for ``dotnet build``, one for ``dotnet publish`` for Windows and one more for ``dotnet publish`` for Linux.
 There are two questions we should ask ourselves:
 1. Why do we need to build our application more than once if the code is cross-platform?
-2. Why do we need to restore ``NuGet`` packages more than once if ``.NET`` consolidates all binaries and the runtimes folder into a single build output folder during builds for multiple ``RIDs``?
+2. Why do we need to restore ``NuGet`` packages more than once if ``.NET`` consolidates all binaries and the runtimes folder into a single build output folder during a build for multiple ``RIDs``?
 (Assuming that Microsoft has allowed such behavior, it should be correct and supported)

-The assumption is that if the code is cross-platform, it can be built only once; hence, only a single ``NuGet`` restore is needed.
+**The assumption is that if the code is cross-platform, it can be built only once; hence, only a single ``NuGet`` restore is needed.**

 ``MsBuild`` is smart enough and if e.g. you run ``dotnet build`` 2 times in a row, multiple targets - if not all of them - will be skipped.
 Below is the output for the second build in a row for out project.